domnikl/consistent-hashing/README.md

 ring.node_for("foobar") # => 192.168.1.101
 ring.delete("192.168.1.101")

-# after removing node 2, all keys previously mapped to it move clockwise to
+# after removing 192.168.1.101, all keys previously mapped to it move clockwise to
 # the next node
 ring.node_for("foobar") # => 192.168.1.102
 ```